Critical Race Theory

 Course Description

 This seminar explores the project of critical race theory (CRT).
-This body of work examines the role of law as historically central and complicit in upholding racial hierarchy as well as hierarchies of gender, class, and sexual orientation, among others.
-This seminar introduces and explores CRT’s core principles.
-With a heavy focus on writings that shaped the movement, we will examine many themes within CRT, including the social construction of race, a rejection of an intent- and individual-rights based approach to solving social justice issues, intersectionality, interest-convergence, and storytelling methodologies.
-We will also place CRT into conversation with current social justice issues to consider how CRT can inform both the study and practice of contemporary civil rights lawyering.
+With a focus on writings that shaped the movement (as well as consideration of newer contributions to the field), this class will introduce recurring themes and questions within CRT, including the social construction of race, interest convergence, intersectionality, the role of legal rights in the pursuit of equity, and storytelling methodologies.
+We will also place CRT into conversation with current social justice issues and consider how CRT can inform both the study and practice of contemporary civil rights lawyering.
+This class is a reading and writing intensive upper-level seminar.

 Current and Previous Instructors